enricocirignaco/infrastructureforsensormanagment/docs/report/report.md

 - **Environment Files (.env)**: Each service has a dedicated .env file that defines environment-specific variables, such as secrets and configuration settings.
 These are treated as part of the infrastructure definition.

 ## Dockerfiles
 Each service in the system has its own Dockerfile, defining how the application is built and executed.
 Most Dockerfiles follow a standard pattern, specifying a base image, dependencies, and runtime instructions.
-The Dockerfile for the reverse proxy is notable for using a **multi-stage build**: it first uses a Node.js image to compile the frontend application, then copies the resulting static files into a lightweight Caddy image for serving.
-This approach keeps the final image clean and efficient.
+The Dockerfiles for the **reverse proxy** and the **Protobuf Service** are notable for using a **multi-stage build**: they first use a builder image (like Node.js for the frontend or a specific environment for Protobuf compilation), then copy the resulting compiled or static files into a lightweight final image for serving or execution.
+This approach keeps the final images clean and efficient.

 ### Docker Compose Setup
 The project is structured to support two main Docker Compose configurations: a standard **compose.yaml** for local development and a **compose-prod.yaml** for production deployment.